The AI Security Landscape 2026 — Why Every Ethical Hacker Needs to Learn LLM Hacking Now | AI LLM Hacking Course Day 1

 By Day 30 (end of Phase 1), you can run a complete AI red team assessment against any LLM application.
 You can find and document prompt injection, system prompt leakage, and RAG poisoning vulnerabilities.
 You can write a professional report that maps findings to OWASP LLM Top 10 entries with CVSS scores and remediation guidance.
 You can hunt AI bug bounty targets systematically — not guessing, but following the same methodology I use on paid engagements.

 By Day 90 (end of Phase 3), you have the professional skills.
 LLM fuzzing at scale.
 Custom payload development.
 Complete AI red team report writing from executive summary to technical appendix.
 RLHF poisoning, constitutional AI bypass, multi-agent system attacks.
-And the career context — what certifications exist, what roles are hiring, what the salary ranges look like in 2026, and how to position yourself in a market that’s desperately short of qualified people.
+And the career context — what certifications exist, what roles are hiring, what salary ranges look like in 2026, and how to position yourself in a market that is desperately short of qualified people.

 The AI Security Career Opportunity in 2026

-The salary data I’m seeing in 2026 across the UK and US market: entry-level AI security roles (1–2 years experience) £65,000–£85,000 UK, $90,000–$120,000 US.
+The salary data I am seeing in 2026: entry-level AI security roles (1–2 years experience) £65,000–£85,000 UK, $90,000–$120,000 US.
 Mid-level (3–5 years) £90,000–£130,000 UK, $130,000–$170,000 US.
-Senior and principal roles at major tech companies and consultancies are breaking £150,000+ in the UK and $200,000+ in the US, with significant equity components.
+Senior and principal roles at major tech companies and consultancies are breaking £150,000+ in the UK and $200,000+ in the US.
 These are not the long-established, fully-commoditised salaries of network pentesting.
-This is a market that is still calibrating to a talent shortage.
+This is a market still calibrating to a talent shortage.

 ⚡ EXERCISE 3 — KALI TERMINAL (25 MIN)